Job Summary

 Minimum Qualifications

-- Education: Basic general education.
+- Education: Basic General Education

 - 3 years of manufacturing, hydraulic, pneumatic, electrical, mechanical repair and welding experience OR military maintenance experience OR Industrial Maintenance Technician / Automation Systems Technology certification from a technical college.